Coding

 CAP 10-3 Endolysin

-We will combine its implementation with a regulation mechanism by using an RNA thermometer that controls the endolysin expression, activating it at the regular skin temperature (around 37°C) to ensure precise timing, and facilitating the distribution of our product, as it wouldn’t start producing the endolysin until it reached the skin.
-Additionally, the endolysin helps facilitate the release of therapeutic Cry proteins which is another of the key components of our project, breaking down the bacterial cell walls and enhancing the effectiveness of the treatment against skin infestations.
+We will combine its implementation with a regulation mechanism by using an RNA thermometer (BBa_K115002) that controls endolysin expression.
+While our current RNA thermometer activates at around 37°C, slightly higher than normal skin temperature (~30°C), this could be fine-tuned in future iterations to match physiological conditions more closely.
+Additionally, the endolysin facilitates the release of therapeutic Cry proteins, which is a key component of our project, breaking down the bacterial cell walls and enhancing the effectiveness of the treatment against skin infestations.
 This dual function ensures safety while improving protein release.

 Sequencing